gusmiller/ORM-ECommerce/README.md

 	<p align="center"><img src="./assets/images/ORM001.png" height="300"></p>
 </div>

-**NOTE**: to prevent data duplication we have introduced the UNIQUE attribute to the name in tables; Category and Products.
+**NOTE**: Here is an example on how we can improve the requirements by implementing features that could make the model more robust!
+To prevent data duplication, I have introduced the UNIQUE attribute to the name in tables; Category and Products.
 This was NOT in the Assignment requirements.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>